micki222023F/My-Projects/README.md

-Includes projects from my academic experience with C++ and Java
+Includes projects from my academic experience with C++.
+- This is a work in progress...I hope to add more comments.